f2prateek/dart/README.md

 Note that in DH3:
 * an activity (or a service) can map the extras of the intent it receives, or a bundle like `savedInstanceState`.
 For fragments the bundle of `getArguments()` will be used;
 * you can also use `Dart.bind(this, this)` or `Dart.bind(this, bundle)`;
-* the iniatialization of the navigation model is left to developers.
-You can use new or DI, up to you.
-Dart ***won't*** initialize the navigation model and expects it to be non-null;
+* the initialization of the navigation model is performed by Dart.
 * you can use the code above in a super class and forget not call `bind` in subclasses.
 But subclasses will need to annotate their own navigation model field.
 * in the case of inheritance, the navigation model of the subclasses must extend the navigation model of the super class.
 * in the case of inheritance, `bind()` will replace the instance of the navigation model of the super classes by an instance of the navigation model of the subclasses.
-The initialization performed in super classes will be erased.
 That's a side effect of Dart, it allows for better performances (as it doesn't rebind the model in all classes).

 ## Henson